Root Me Xmas CTF 2025 | Santa Memes

 shr3k@shr3k:~$ echo -ne '\xFF\xD8\xFF\xE0\x00\x10\x4A\x46\x49\x46\x00\x01' > jpg_header.bin

-Then we can use bkcrack recover the internal keys
+Then we can use bkcrack to recover the internal keys:

 shr3k@shr3k:~/bkcrack/install$ ./bkcrack -C santa-secret-memes.zip -c portrait.jpg -p jpg_header.bin